phyphox/phyphox-arduino/README.md

 ## Usage

 The easiest way to learn how to use this library is by looking at the examples in the `examples` folder.
+In most cases, you can simply connect to your Arduino running this library by scanning for Bluetooth devices via the "+"-button on the main screen of phyphox.

 ### randomNumbers.ino